neelkamath/prod-backend/docs/developing.md

 1. If you're updating the version of Gradle used, remember to update the Gradle image tags used in [`docker/`](../docker).
 1. Plan a feature to implement in the [OpenAPI spec](openapi.yaml).
 1. Implement the feature.
-1. If you have updated the functionality or the OpenAPI spec, follow these steps to create a new release.
+1. If you have updated the server or OpenAPI spec, follow these steps to create a new release.
     1. Update the version in the [OpenAPI spec](openapi.yaml) and the [build file](../build.gradle.kts).
     1. Add an entry to the [changelog](CHANGELOG.md).
     1. Commit to the `master` branch.
 If the CI/CD pipeline passes, a new GitHub release will be created, and the new documentation will be hosted.